Skip to main content Skip to home page

 We consistently hear from our customers that reliable service delivery in the face of climate change, ageing assets and population growth is important.

 That’s why we’re planning for the future, while ensuring our prices remain fair for customers today.
-Now in year one of our next five-year pricing period (2023-2028), our prices will ensure the ongoing delivery of safe drinking water, recycled water, rural water and sewage services.
+Now in year two of our five-year pricing period (2023-2028), our prices ensure the ongoing delivery of safe drinking water, recycled water, rural water and sewage services.

 Determining what you pay for your water and sewerage services requires careful planning.